-Let’s get real about a touchy subject: even our pets are getting too fat.
+Let’s get real about a touchy subject: even our furry friends are getting too fat.

 A Banfield Pet Hospital study found that 1 out of 3 pets are overweight and as you could guess it the extra pounds come about due to too much food, little exercise, and that we as a society have changed our perspective on extra weight.

-We love our pets but allowing them to become overweight (and obese) harms their health and well-being.
+We love our furry friends but allowing them to become overweight (and obese) harms their health and well-being.
 It isn’t “cute” how Mr. Chompers gets stuck trying to squeeze through the doggy door.
 It’s time to be proactive in keeping our fur friends at a healthy weight and active lifestyle.

 Here are the things you can do to improve your pet’s health: